Penelope Fitzgerald: Early novels and writings

-Historical novels
+Later historical novels and writings

 Fitzgerald said after At Freddie's that she "had finished writing about the things in my own life, which I wanted to write about."
 Instead she wrote a biography of the poet Charlotte Mew and began a series of novels with a variety of historical settings.
 The first was Innocence (1986), a romance between the daughter of an impoverished aristocrat and a doctor from a southern Communist family set in 1950s Florence, Italy.
 The Italian Marxist theorist Antonio Gramsci appears as a minor character.

 The Beginning of Spring (1988) takes place in Moscow in 1913.
 It examines the world just before the Russian Revolution through the family and work troubles of a British businessman born and raised in Russia.
 The Gate of Angels (1990), about a young Cambridge physicist who falls in love with a nursing trainee after a bicycle accident, is set in 1912, when physics was about to enter its own revolutionary period.

 Fitzgerald's final novel, The Blue Flower (1995), centres on the 18th-century German poet and philosopher Novalis and his love for what is portrayed as an ordinary child.
 Other historical figures such as the poet Goethe and the philosopher Karl Wilhelm Friedrich von Schlegel, feature in the story.
 It won the National Book Critics Circle Award 1997 and has been called her masterpiece.
 In 1999 it was adapted and dramatised for BBC Radio by Peter Wolf.

 A collection of Fitzgerald's short stories, The Means of Escape, and a volume of her essays, reviews and commentaries, A House of Air, were published posthumously.
 In 2013 the first full biography of Fitzgerald, Penelope Fitzgerald: A Life by Hermione Lee, appeared, and was awarded the James Tait Black Memorial Prize.